HoangDucTin/basic-api/README.md

 	}()
 }
 ```
-This package provides 2 simple method to get data from Redis server (Get) and set a value to redis server with a specified key (Set).
+This package provides 2 simple methods for getting data from Redis server (Get) and setting a value to redis server with a specified key (Set).
 ### SQL
 This library provides a package named "sql" for connecting and interacting with SQL server.
 (Caution: Because this package is built on the purpose of making things generic, I've use the json format in some cases and I'm trying to implement it to a better phase.)